The Refactor of My Games App

 More Moving Pieces

-The old version was mostly a Next app plus Postgres.
-The new version has a web app, API service, shared package, Zero cache service, Postgres, a presence socket, and deployment wiring between them.
+The old build was mostly a Next app plus Postgres.
+The new build is a web app, an API service, a shared package, a Zero cache service, Postgres, a presence socket, and the deployment wiring between all of them.
+That’s real complexity, not just a longer README.

 Zero Is Another System

-Zero is not fetch with less code.
-It changes how queries, subscriptions, mutations, cache behavior, and client lifecycle work.
+Zero is not just fetch with less code.
+It changes how queries, subscriptions, mutations, cache behavior, and client lifecycle all work.
+Once the model clicks it’s a huge help, but it’s still another system I own now.

 Two Realtime Channels

-Presence and synchronized state now use separate channels.
-The split fits the app, but it adds nuance.
+Presence and synchronized state ride separate channels.
+The split fits the app, but it adds nuance: I now think about Zero connectivity, presence socket connectivity, and how presence freshness relates to game state.

 Stricter Infrastructure

-Local and production setup now need Docker-backed Postgres for development, a Zero cache process, wal_level=logical on Postgres, a direct upstream Postgres connection for Zero, and separate env vars for web, API, and Zero.
+Local and production setups both got pickier.
+Development wants Docker-backed Postgres, a Zero cache process, wal_level=logical on Postgres, a direct upstream Postgres connection for Zero, and separate env vars for web, API, and Zero.

 Foundation Versus Feature Parity